SepehrAkbari/My_CS50p/README.md

 # CS50p

-### I'll be using this repository to save all my work during the CS50P Course
+### I'll be using this repository to save all my work during the CS50P Course.
+It includes all the labs, and the final project.
-### Don't copy the code, but do get inspired from it
-#### Copying the code is against C50 Academix Honesty
+##### Please don't copy code, as it goes againt Harvard's academic honesty policy, however, do get inspired!